Frequentist and Bayesian inference for Gaussian-log-Gaussian wavelet trees, and statistical signal processing applications: Acknowledgment

 \section{Acknowledgment}

-Supported by the Danish Council for Independent Research | Natural Sciences, grant 12-124675, "Mathematical and Statistical Analysis of Spatial Data", and by the Centre for Stochastic Geometry and Advanced Bioimaging, funded by a grant from the Villum Foundation.
+This research is supported by the Danish Council for Independent Research | Natural Sciences, grant 12-124675, "Mathematical and Statistical Analysis of Spatial Data", and by the Centre for Stochastic Geometry and Advanced Bioimaging, funded by a grant (8721) from the Villum Foundation.
 We are grateful to H{\aa}vard Rue for help with INLA.
 We thank Peter Craigmile, Morten Nielsen, and Mohammad Emtiyaz Khan for helpful discussions.
+We also thank the reviewers for their constructive feedback on earlier versions of the manuscript that improved our contribution significantly.